ibm-cloud-docs/vpc/lb-update.md

 {: #alb-updating-cli}
 {: cli}

+There are multiple options to update your ALB from the CLI.
+For more options, see [VPC CLI reference for load balancers](/docs/vpc?topic=vpc-vpc-reference#lb-anchor).

 The following example shows how to use the CLI to update your ALB pool to use the algorithm `least_connections` and the port of the member:

+Sample command:

 ```sh
 ibmcloud is load-balancer-pool-update r006-99b5ab45-6357-42db-8b32-5d2c8aa62776 r006-3b66d605-6aa5-4166-9f66-b16054da3cb0 --algorithm least_connections